Hip pain isn't just for older people. Anyone can experience hip pain or bursitis at any time (even though it gets more common as we get older).

-As an aside, one area that’s commonly overlooked are the calf muscles.
+One area that’s commonly overlooked are the calf muscles.
 Tight calves can really pull and misalign your body.
 Especially if the soleus gets tight.
 This small muscle is often overlooked and, being tight, can pull you out of alignment.

 Habit 2: Strengthen

-A few great exercises to try include:
+A few exercises to try include:

 - Calf raises